ElementsProject/lightning/doc/PLUGINS.md

 ### `invoice_payment`

-A notification for topic `invoice_payment` is sent every time an invoie is paid.
+A notification for topic `invoice_payment` is sent every time an invoice is paid.

 ```json
 {